 Adélaïde Charlier

-Adélaïde has forged a strong bond with Chief Raoni, the global symbol of Amazon rainforest protection and Indigenous rights.
-In 2019, invited to attend COP25 in Madrid, she instead chose to travel to the Amazon to meet with communities directly threatened by deforestation — declaring that “the real COP was over there.”
-This decision marked a turning point in her journey, affirming the need to connect climate struggles with Indigenous resistance.
+Adélaïde has forged a strong bond with Chief Raoni, the global symbol of the defense of Amazonia and the rights of Indigenous Peoples.
+In 2019, invited to attend COP25 in Madrid, she chose instead to travel to Amazonia to meet with communities directly threatened by deforestation — declaring that “the real COP was over there.”
+This decision marked a turning point in her journey, affirming the need to connect climate struggles with Indigenous resistances.

-In the film Amazonia, the Heart of Mother Earth, she passionately amplifies the voice of youth seeking justice and solidarity, building a bridge between grassroots climate movements in the Global North and Indigenous resistance in the Global South.
+In the film Amazonia, the Heart of Mother Earth, she passionately amplifies the voice of youth seeking justice and solidarity, building a bridge between grassroots climate movements in the Global North and Indigenous Peoples’ resistances in the Global South.